jliellen/House-Hunting/README.md

 # House Hunting
-A project that crawls house data from kijiji and load them on google map.
+Crawl house data from kijiji and load them on google map.